-In case of bad weather: If the University is open and you have a schedule lab, then the lab will be open and you need to attend.
-On the other hand, winter in the Washington metro area often brings large snowstorms that make travel difficult and dangerous.
-The University is usually quite proactive in closing when road conditions are likely to be dangerous or in emergency situations.
-Closures are announced on the University's homepage and over local radio and TV.
-If your lab section is scheduled to meet during a time when the University is closed due to bad weather, that section of the lab will be cancelled.
-Check with your instructor on when the experiment will be rescheduled - typically this will be the following week or during the week set aside for Lab Make-ups, depending on how many days the University was closed.
+University Closures, Bad Weather, and Health Emergencies: Due to the ongoing Covid-19 pandemic, the University may experience closure if the state, county, or local campus health authorities deem it necessary to contain an outbreak.
+If the University is closed due to the pandemic, the class will transition to on-line experiments.
+The Washington metro area also can have severe weather, including hurricanes in summer and large snowstorms in the winter that can make travel difficult or dangerous.
+The University will usually close when road conditions are dangerous or for other emergency situations.
+Closures are announced on the University's homepage and local radio and TV.
+If your lab section has been scheduled to meet during a time when the University is closed, then that section of the lab will be cancelled.
+Check with your instructor on when the experiment will be rescheduled - typically this will be the following week or during the week set aside for Lab Make-ups.